scolapicchioni/blazor/Lab05/readme.md

 - On the `Solution Explorer`, right click you solution, then select `Add` -> `New Project`.
 - Select `Class Library`.
 Click `Next`
 - In the  `Project Name` field, type `PhotoSharingApplication.Shared.Core`
-- Make sure to select the latest .NET Core Version (6.0 Preview) and click Create
+- Make sure to select the latest .NET Core Version (6.0) and click Create
 - Open the `PhotoSharingApplication.Frontend.Core`
 - Cut the following folders with their content:
     - `Interfaces`